Low-Complexity OTFS-Based Over-the-Air Computation Design for Time-Varying Channels: Conclusion

 \section{Conclusion}

 In this paper, we considered an OTFS-based AirComp over double-selective time-varying channels, where mobile devices first modulate their data on the delay-Doppler (DD) domain and then transmit them to the fusion center (FC) for averaging.
 In particular, we proposed three schemes S1, S2, and S3 of increasing complexity for the target function estimation.
 In S1, we derived the closed-form expressions for the optimal transmit power and denoising factor.
 In S2, we applied a ZP-assisted OTFS-based AirComp, where we proposed an SIC-based algorithm and derived the closed-form expressions for the optimal transmit power, denoising factor, and the weight for interference cancellation.
 In S3, we proposed an iterative algorithm to jointly optimize the precoding matrix and receiving filter matrix.
 Numerical results validated the superiority of the proposed schemes in the error performance than benchmarks.
 They also showed a low computational complexity of S1 and S2 compared to benchmarks.
+Future research directions include conducting real-world OTFS measurements in vehicular communication scenarios to evaluate the practical implementation of the proposed algorithms.
 Additionally, given the shared parameters between OTFS and radar sensing, such as delay and Doppler, the application of OTFS in Integrated Sensing and Communication (ISAC) has garnered considerable interest.
 Building on the results of this paper, an intriguing area of investigation emerges in exploring an integrated approach to sensing, communication, and computation within the DD domain.

 \appendices